On this page13

 Kau Cim vs I Ching: When Fortune Sticks Meet the Book of Changes

-She's not wrong.
-If you're familiar with the I Ching's complex web of hexagrams, changing lines, and philosophical layers, kau cim (fortune sticks) might seem like divination with training wheels.
-But that comparison misses something fundamental about how these two ancient Chinese systems actually work.
+She is not wrong.
+If you are familiar with the I Ching's web of hexagrams, changing lines, and philosophical layers, kau cim (fortune sticks) can look like divination with training wheels.
+That comparison misses something basic about how these two ancient Chinese systems actually work.

 The Numbers Game: Structure and Complexity

-The I Ching operates on mathematical elegance.
-Sixty-four hexagrams, each with six lines that can change — that's 4,096 possible combinations when you factor in moving lines.
-Each reading requires interpretation across multiple levels: the primary hexagram, the changing lines, the resulting hexagram, plus centuries of commentary from everyone from Confucius to Carl Jung.
+The I Ching runs on mathematical elegance.
+Sixty-four hexagrams, each with six lines that can change, give you 4,096 possible combinations once you factor in moving lines.
+Each reading requires interpretation across multiple levels: the primary hexagram, the changing lines, the resulting hexagram, plus centuries of commentary from Confucius onwards.

-Kau cim?
+Kau cim is different.
 One hundred numbered sticks.
 You shake the cylinder, one falls out.
-Each stick corresponds to a specific poem and historical narrative.
+Each stick maps to a specific poem and historical narrative.
 No changing lines.
 No secondary hexagrams.
-Just a number, a grade (from excellent to poor), and a story that speaks directly to your situation.
+Just a number, a grade (from excellent to poor), and a story that speaks to your situation.

 How Each System Actually Works

 The I Ching process demands patience.
-Traditional yarrow stalk method?
-Forty-five minutes minimum.
-Even the simplified three-coin method takes time — six throws, recording each line, building your hexagram from bottom to top.
-Then comes the real work: interpretation.
+The traditional yarrow stalk method takes forty-five minutes at minimum.
+Even the simplified three-coin method takes time: six throws, recording each line, building your hexagram from bottom to top.
+Then comes the real work of interpretation.

 You might get Hexagram 23, "Splitting Apart," with lines 2 and 5 changing.
-Now you're cross-referencing three different texts, trying to synthesize abstract imagery ("The bed is split at the edge") with your actual question about whether to accept that job offer in Shanghai.
+Now you are cross-referencing three different texts, trying to synthesize abstract imagery ("The bed is split at the edge") with your actual question about whether to accept that job offer in Shanghai.

 Kau cim cuts through the abstraction.
-At Wong Tai Sin Temple, I watch a young woman — Jenny Tam, 28, marketing manager — draw her fortune stick.
-Number 73 drops out.
+A common scenario at Wong Tai Sin Temple: someone draws a fortune stick and number 73 drops out.
 The interpreter reads the poem: "The pearl has been hidden in the mud for too long, but patient hands will soon retrieve it."

 Historical Divergence: The Scholar and the Temple

-This isn't a story of high culture versus low culture — it's about different tools for different needs.
+This is not a story of high culture against low culture.
+It is about different tools for different needs.

 The Philosophy vs Narrative Divide

-Open Richard Wilhelm's I Ching translation, and you're diving into Daoist cosmology.
-Hexagrams represent fundamental forces of the universe.
-Creative and Receptive.
-Thunder and Mountain.
+Open Richard Wilhelm's I Ching translation and you are reading Daoist cosmology.
+Hexagrams represent fundamental forces of the universe: Creative and Receptive, Thunder and Mountain.
 Each reading connects you to abstract principles that require meditation and contemplation.

 Kau cim sticks tell stories.
-Stick 48 at Wong Tai Sin?
-It's about a merchant who almost gave up before finding treasure.
+Stick 48 at Wong Tai Sin is about Zhuo Wenjun running a wineshop with Sima Xiangru.
 The historical narratives behind each stick ground abstract wisdom in concrete human experience.
-You're not contemplating the nature of water — you're learning from someone who faced a similar crossroads.
+You are not contemplating the nature of water.
+You are learning from someone who faced a similar crossroads.

 When to Use Which System